umair-gujjar/react-router-transitions/README.md

 ### Create a custom component key

 If the animation is not played, one of the reason could be that your key is not different from the key of the last location.
-To fix that you can create a custom component by specifying `getComponentKey` in the configuration.
+To fix that, you can create a custom component by specifying `getComponentKey` in the configuration.

-By default the key used is the full path to the current route, params are ignored.
+By default, the key used is the full path to the current route.
+Params are ignored.

 **Example:**